kevinmcox/DEPNotify/README.md

+# Continued in this fork

+This fork ([kevinmcox/DEPNotify](https://github.com/kevinmcox/DEPNotify)) continues active maintenance of DEPNotify after Jamf marked it deprecated in 2021.
+It targets modern macOS (11.0+), produces a universal binary (arm64 + x86_64), and adds support for parsing Munki 7 logs.

+**Current release: 1.1.8.** See [CHANGELOG](CHANGELOG.md) for the full history of changes in this fork.

+This fork does not publish prebuilt binaries — see [Build from source](#build-from-source) below.
+The original upstream project and its deprecation notice are preserved below for historical context.

 # DEPNotify Deprecation
 DEPNotify is pretty old at this point and it's not getting updated very often.
 As a result you should look for a different solution.